LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - you need machines with powerful CPUs or GPUs to compute the embeddings
 - you may want to scale horizontally to increase the throughput

-With LangStream, thanks to the streaming bus and to Kubernetes you can tune your pipeline and application at runtime and address all of the problems above:
+Using LangStream's streaming bus and Kubernetes, you can tune your pipeline and application at runtime and address all of the problems above:

 - you can implement micro-batching
 - you can deal with failures and retry